Birth Control Side Effects: Your Expert Guide

 2. More pleasure with sex.

 On top of having low libido, Ashley was avoiding sex because of persistent vaginal dryness, which made intercourse and using her vibrator painful.
 While she still needed lube (look for phthalate- and petroleum-free products!), Ashley felt less vaginal irritation and itching after being off the pill for several months.
-Her libido also returned ("with a vengeance," she added), which neither she nor her boyfriend was complaining about.
+Her libido also returned ("with a vengeance," she added).

 3. Healthy weight management.